helpfulengineering/resources/README.md

 # helpful-engineers-resources

-👌 A static site generator using data from `master` branch to feed a GatsbyJS project with a preconfigured MDX, Storybook and ESLint environment
+👌 A static site generator using data from `master` branch and a GatsbyJS project with MDX, Storybook and ESLint to generate HTML.

 ## Features